Disentangled Parameter-Efficient Linear Model for Long-Term Time Series Forecasting: Method

 \subsection{Independent Frequential Mapping}

-While both the SFA and STA modules function as part of the input series pre-processing, the IFM module directly maps the input historical series to the forecasted output.
-To process the time series as a whole, leveraging the spectrum is a natural approach, as it encapsulates all the information about the entire sequence and enables better handling of periodic components.
-Properly and efficiently processing the spectrum remains a key challenge. \Cref{fig:1c} illustrates that the two-dimensional matrix used by FITS \cite{xu2023fits} to handle the spectrum is sparse, with only the diagonal weights being significant.
-This suggests that, for a time series, there is relatively strong independence between different frequencies, allowing each frequency to be handled separately.
+While the SFA and STA modules are part of the input series pre-processing, the IFM module directly maps the input historical series to the forecasted output under the assumption of independence between different frequencies.

-We thus treat each frequency independently for two key reasons: (1) Apart from harmonic frequencies, there is generally little correlation observed between different frequencies in time series data.\cite{wang2024fredflearningforecastfrequency} (2) Although harmonic frequencies tend to exhibit strong correlations, we avoid explicitly modeling these inter-frequency dependencies to mitigate potential multicollinearity in linear regression.
+We acknowledge that this assumption is a theoretical simplification, as real-world signals often exhibit complex inter-frequency dependencies (e.g., harmonics \cite{wang2024fredflearningforecastfrequency}).
+However, we adopt this assumption as a deliberate design choice.
+Explicitly modeling these intricate dependencies within a linear framework could increase the risk of multicollinearity and overfitting.

+Therefore, our approach acts as an effective {inductive bias}.
+By enforcing frequency-wise independence, the IFM module learns a 1D convolution (Eq. \ref{eq:6}) that is inherently {time-invariant} and {phase-preserving} (relative to each frequency component), which are desirable properties for modeling stationary seasonal patterns.
+This compels the model to focus on the primary predictive information within each frequency component rather than capturing potentially spurious cross-frequency correlations.
+As our extensive experiments on diverse datasets (see Section \ref{sec:experiments}) demonstrate, this design choice consistently leads to state-of-the-art performance, suggesting it enhances model generalization and robustness rather than limiting its accuracy.

-Therefore, for each frequency component, we apply a complex-valued multiply-accumulate operation independently.
+Following this assumption, for each frequency component, we apply a complex-valued multiply-accumulate operation independently.
 To transform the input space $\mathbb{R}^{L}$ to the output space $\mathbb{R}^{L^\prime}$, we apply zero-padding to the input series, extending its length to $L + L^\prime$ before performing the rFFT.
 At the end, the last $L^\prime$ values are extracted and used as the predicted output.
 The forecasted output $\hat{\mathbf{y}}$ is thus defined as: